anelson/tracers/README.md

 for inclusion in `tracers` by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+# Releasing

+This section applies to maintainers only.

+To release a new version, dependent crates must be released first.
+The `bin/publish.sh` script helps to automate the process but it's still quite manual.

+Release process:

+1. Update the `version` property of all crates and of all crates' dependencies on other `tracers` crates to the new target version.

+1. Ensure all dependencies have both a path dependency for local development, and a version dependency for publishing.
+   These must be consistent with the new version being published.

+1. Update the `documentation` link to reflect the current version.

+1.

+Crates must be published in this order:

+* `tracers-core`
+* `tracers-libelf-sys`
+* `tracers-libstapsdt-sys`
+* `tracers-codegen`
+* `tracers-macros-hack`
+* `tracers-macros`
+* `tracers-dyn-stap`
+* `tracers-dyn-noop`
+* `tracers-build`
+* `tracers`